tw325/pd2-Final-TianshiWang-KevinKan/README.md

 Run the file in Java Processing and click your planet and then another to send your ships.
 Double click to select all of your planets.

-The game is currently working!
-However, we have yet to find an implementation of data structures from class.
+The game is currently working using implementation of ArrayLists!
+This version is in Galcon.

+However, we are having some bugs with our implementation of LinkedLists.
+This version is in Galcon1.